 Manitoba Employment Standards Code rules for young workers include:

 Anyone who is 13, 14 or 15 years of age must complete the Young Worker Readiness Certificate.
 A copy of Certificate of Completion is signed by the parent/guardian and given to the employer before work can begin.
+Employers do not need to send the certificate to the Employment Standards Branch.
 The course teaches about Employment Standards and Workplace Safety and Health.

 The course is not needed if a young worker is: